dimsits/watchtracker/README.md

+# ALERT: PLACE THIS IN YOUR .ENV FOR THE OMDB API TO WORK: OMDB_API_KEY=745b9e95

 # WatchTracker

 **WatchTracker** is a modern web application that helps users organize and track their movie-watching journey.
 With features like adding movies to a watchlist, marking them as watched, and providing ratings or reviews, WatchTracker ensures a seamless and enjoyable experience for movie enthusiasts.